kaylani2/labsensing/README.md

 ### Scripts:
   Installation and useful commands.

+#### Computer Nodes:
+  Scripts to install and configure regular transmissions on regular machines (tested on Debian 9).

 ### Data:
   Just being used to fetch data from the server (which is positioned behind a firewall) without having to use multiple SCP commands.